Taxation (LLM)

 - 2

-Or Timing Issues and Income Tax.
+Or Advanced Corporate Tax Problems or Timing Issues and the Income Tax.

 Note: If you have already taken corporate taxation in your JD program, we recommend that you proceed to more advanced courses.